Test Framework

 Feature tests override the standard configure.php

-files used by Zen Cart and require you to create new configure files just for testing purposes.
+files used by Zen Cart and require you to create special new configuration files just for testing purposes.

 Your configure files should be created in the not_for_release/testFramework/Support/configs